jianweiCiou/com.17dame.connecttool_android/README.md

 - Open host page to log in.
 - You will get `code` from redirect_uri's parameter after logs in.

+- state : Please fill in what you want to verify,`state` can be query through redirect_uri.
+- requestNumber :Please use UUID.randomUUID().toString().
+-
 ```java
 // deepLink
 Intent appLinkIntent = getIntent();